dannevernguyens/dannevernguyens.github.io/README.md

 Where it's not about Nguyening.
 It's about showing up.

+# Growth Mindset

+To me, having a growth mindset is about relentlessly wanting to be better, in any way possible.
+It's about not giving up before seeing something through to the end.

+**3 Reminders:**
+1. Stay Hard
+2. Be better than yesterday
+3. Compare yourself only to yourself

 You can use the [editor on GitHub](https://github.com/dannevernguyens/dannevernguyens.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.